jon-harper/E34M1/docs/modules/index.md

 See the Assembly guide's [Print Checklist](../assembly/#print-checklist) to ensure you have everything.

-## What is the :material-cart: icon for?
+## What are :material-cart: :material-printer-3d-nozzle: icons for?

-Some entries in the bills of materials contain links as examples to aid sourcing. *No affiliate links are used on this site.*
+The :material-cart: cart icons are for BOM entries with external links. *No affiliate links are used on this site;* these links are examples to aid sourcing.

+The :material-printer-3d-nozzle: nozzle icon emphasizes that a part must be downloaded and printed.

 ## What does an *italic* BOM entry mean?